 American Studies Program

 How does our nation’s capital city work?
 Find out by living and working there!
 For a semester, experience the realities of a lifestyle in public affairs.
+Choose a public policy or global development track and take coursework in leadership.
 An internship will provide you with valuable knowledge and skills in an area ofinterest to you.
 Dialogue with leaders in these areas will give you the opportunity to critically assess prominent domestic and international issues.
 Students live in apartments eight blocks from the U.S. Capitol and Supreme Court.
 Organized activities and outings help students relax, serve their community, and explore the city.

 Explore Internship Opportunities

 Dr. Dean Curry, Boyer 456, 717.776.2511 Ext.
 2420